vztpv/simdjson-go/README.md

 # simdjson-go (for vztpv/claujson-go)
-	some function (related Parsing) are changed or added from private to public.
+	some function, struct (related Parsing) are changed or added from private to public.

 ## Introduction